unix-world/Smart.Framework.Modules/README.md

 	* JS Components: a collection of Javascript components and utils
 	* Maps Cache: a caching API for Open Map types
 	* Language Detect: NGrams Language Detection library
-	* Nette Latte Templating Engine: integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl-nette-latte into smart-framework/modules/
+	* Dust Templating Engine (by LinkedIn) integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl and mod-tpl-dust into smart-framework/modules/
-	* Twig Templating Engine: integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl-twig into smart-framework/modules/
+	* Twig Templating Engine (by Symfony): integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl and mod-tpl-twig into smart-framework/modules/
+	* Nette Latte Templating Engine: integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl and mod-tpl-nette-latte into smart-framework/modules/
-	* TYPO3Flow Templating Engine: integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl-typo3-fluid into smart-framework/modules/
+	* TYPO3Flow Templating Engine: integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl and mod-tpl-typo3-fluid into smart-framework/modules/
-	* Zend DBAL: PDO based connector for: PgSQL, MySQL and SQLite
+	* Zend DBAL: PDO based connector for: PgSQL, MySQL and SQLite ; to start use just copy the mod-dbal-zend into smart-framework/modules/
+	* Redbean ORM: an ORM based connector for: PgSQL, MySQL and SQLite ; to start use just copy the mod-db-orm-redbean into smart-framework/modules/
 	* MediaGallery: a media gallery api for Smart.Framework
 	* SocialMedia Facebook: Js + PHP API
 	* SocialMedia Twitter: Js + PHP API